Coban Pelangi Waterfall is one of the less known waterfalls in the Malang area of East Java, Indonesia.

 The path is mostly flat, and you’re rewarded with a good panoramic view of the mountains and the waterfall from above, along with a little rainbow painted treehouse and some benches to sit on.

 With the help of a drone, I was able to take a look from even higher.
-You can see some of my shots of Coban Pelangi in my latest Indonesia drone video on YouTube.
+You can see some of my shots of Coban Pelangi in my Indonesia drone video on YouTube.

 The lower viewpoint takes you down closer to the waterfall.